 Keep your centre focusing point on the subject with your shutter held halfway down.
 As you follow the subject through your viewfinder, the camera will automatically adjust the focus as it gets closer.

 Even if you’re restricted to the bleachers, it’s possible to capture frame filling action shots.
-Perhaps the most helpful piece of equipment for this kind of photography is a longer lens.
+Perhaps the most helpful piece of equipment for sports photography is a longer lens.
 With a telephoto zoom between 70-300mm, you can cover the entire field from your seat.

 This gives you the ability to photograph subjects that are further away.
 It also means you won’t have to jockey for a place in the front row.
 To get a different perspective you may even want to stand on a small stool near a fence.